 The only way to avoid the 18-month hard suspension on an administrative basis is to CONTEST the 18-month suspension during a formal review hearing.
 For this reason, it is important to hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.

-For all of these reason, it is important to hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.
-Plus, the information obtained at the formal review hearing might also help you fight the criminal charges later in court.
+Hire a DUI defense attorney to demand the formal review hearing within 10 days of the arrest.
+The information obtained at the formal review hearing might also help you fight the criminal charges later in court.

-It is also more likely that you might win the administrative suspension because after July 1, 2013, if the arresting officer or breath test operator fails to appear for the hearing then the administrative suspension is automatically invalidated and erased from your driving record.
+More drivers are winning their formal review hearing after July 1, 2013, because now if the arresting officer or breath test operator fails to appear for the hearing then the administrative suspension is automatically invalidated and erased from your driving record.